SIST-Manual/ROS/README.md

 - Note that some file in the current framework is wrong (cause compile error), you might need to change those files.

 ## Part 2: save the pointcloud
 You need to write a simple tool to save the resulting pointcloud.
-An solution code is provided in the source code.
+An solution code is provided in the source code (pointcloud_util).

 ## Part 3: view the pointcloud
 Cloudcompare, the open-source tool is able to visualize the pointcloud, you might find it helpful.